How Borderline Personality Disorder Affects Relationships: Tips and Tools

 The amygdala, which helps process fear and threats, can become very sensitive in BPD.
 This means even small things – like a short pause in a conversation or someone needing space – can trigger strong reactions.

 For example, if a partner doesn’t answer a message right away, someone with BPD might feel panic or anger.
 This is because the brain sends signals that something bad is happening, even when there isn’t real danger.
 As a result, there’s a sudden shift in mood.
 One moment might feel safe and loving.
-The next might feel like everything is at risk.
+The next might feel like everything is falling apart.

 Understanding the BPD Relationship Cycle and Fear of Abandonment